NOTICIAS DE SALK

 El profesor asistente de Salk Dmitry Lyumkis recibe el premio CAREER de la NSF

-LA JOLLA—Assistant Professor Dmitry Lyumkis has received a Faculty Early Career Development Program (CAREER) award from the National Science Foundation (NSF).
+LA JOLLA—Profesor Asistente Dmitry Lyumkis has received a Faculty Early Career Development Program (CAREER) award from the National Science Foundation (NSF).
 The CAREER award supports early career scientists who serve as academic role models and lead scientific advances in their organization.
 Lyumkis will receive almost $1.8 million over four years to examine how some viruses such as HIV hijack and interact with host protein machinery to permanently alter the host genome to sustain infection.

 El Instituto Salk da la bienvenida al ejecutivo de recursos humanos Dennis Driver como nuevo fideicomisario